Key takeaways

 Insurance plans and Medicare prescription plans often provide some type of coverage for Anoro or Trelegy, but out-of-pocket costs will vary by plan.
 You can always contact your health insurance provider for more information and the most recent pricing estimates on your medication.
 Similar drugs for those with breathing problems who may want to explore other options with their healthcare provider include inhalers like Advair, Symbicort, Spiriva, or Breo Ellipta.

-For uninsured patients paying out of pocket, the average retail price of one 14-blister 62.5 mcg/25 mcg inhaler is about $170.
-Using a SingleCare prescription discount card or coupon can lower the price to $98, depending on the pharmacy.
+For uninsured patients paying out of pocket, the average retail price of one brand-name 62.5 mcg/25 mcg Anoro inhaler (14 blisters) is about $173.
+Using a SingleCare coupon can lower the price to $117.
+Switching to generic Anoro Ellipta (umeclidinium-vilanterol) could save you even more money.

-For uninsured patients, a Trelegy inhaler costs approximately $880 for one 60-blister 100 mcg/62.5 mcg/25 mcg inhaler, but using a SingleCare card or coupon can bring the price down to $504.
+For uninsured patients, a Trelegy inhaler costs approximately $914 for one, 100 mcg/62.5 mcg/25 mcg inhaler (a one-month supply), but using a SingleCare coupon can bring the price down to $534.

 Anoro vs. Trelegy side effects